Parliament approves US$3.214 million waiver on mathematical instruments

 The request stems from concerns expressed on rising wave of malpractices in public examinations, and further calls on educational institutions and examining bodies to find solutions to the malaise.

-According to the Finance Committee, the MoE sought for approval from the Public Procurement to use Single Source Tendering Method for the supply of Kapec Scientific Mathematic Instrument (SMI) by Messrs Bluegrass Group Limited, the local representative mandated to supply Kapeck SMI for the supply of 835,009 units, at an estimated cost of GH¢63.975 million.
+According to the Finance Committee, the MoE sought for approval from the Public Procurement to use Single Source Tendering Method for the supply of Kapec Scientific Mathematics Instrument (SMI) by Messrs Bluegrass Group Limited, the local representative mandated to supply Kapeck SMI for the supply of 835,009 units, at an estimated cost of GHC 63.975 million.

 As part of the Agreement, the Special Conditions of the Contract between the Ministry of Education and Messrs Bluegrass Group Limited exempts the supplier from the payment of taxes.